emisasal/rest-api-crud/README.md

 >
 > This happens because the seeds store false ids.
 If the second model tries to make a relation to a non-existent id it will return an error.

 To run the seeds in the db use the script `npm run seed`.
+It executes "prima db push" (forces db schema) combined with `prisma/seed.ts`.

 ## Routes